 In its ranks are men and women from all walks of life, each a dedicated Christian with a common aim and purpose, of providing, through their music, an awareness of the Kingdom of God.

-Today numbering an average of 12 players the band is lead by Chris Lear, supported by Band Secretary Derek Brown.
-Rehearsals are on Tuesday at 8.45pm where you are welcome to come and have a listen as we prepare for our contributions to our Sunday worship and for up coming concerts.
+Today numbering an average of 12 players the band is lead by Bandmaster Brian Jones, supported by Band Secretary Derek Brown.
+Rehearsals are on Tuesday at 8.30pm where you are welcome to come and have a listen as we prepare for our contributions to our Sunday worship and for up coming concerts.